AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

    * Derivatives are allowed as long as it is not copied off from DataPredict's future updates.

-   * Redistribution to third-parties is not allowed, even if it is used for your clients' projects.
+   * Redistribution of the original or its derivatives to third-parties is not allowed, including your clients' projects.